CLICK TO JUMP TO:

 We’ve looked at how to paint hot glue, but there are a lot of other ways to mess around with hot glue and color.
 I mentioned that you can buy novelty sticks like these glitter ones.

 Mitch Hedberg calls glitter the “herpes of craft supplies,” because it is so impossible to clean up.
 Keeping the sparkles bound up in glue from the start will keep them from infecting every surface in the room, like traditional glitter.
 Be warned though: put glitter sticks in a glue gun and that gun will now emit glitter long after the glitter stick is done.
-It will take about 3 clear sticks to flush all the glitter out, and even then don’t be surprised if, even way later on, you get a random
+It will take about 3 clear sticks to flush all the glitter out, and even then don’t be surprised if, you occasionally get a

 I’m sure there are dyes you can buy for flexible polymers, but I’ve never really needed to find any.